yccyenchicheng/p2pvg/README.md

 Acknowledgments
 ---
 This code borrows heavily from the [SVG](https://github.com/edenton/svg).
+And we also adapt the code from [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) for the preprocessing of Human 3.6M.
 A huge thanks to them!